marcinlentner/react-native-sandbox/README.md

 ## Welcome to React Native Sandbox Setup Guide (and more...)

-A guide of setup and install of React Native Boilerplate - Ignite
+How to install Ignite - React Native Boilerplate

 ### Setup